Retrieval-Augmented and Knowledge-Grounded Language Models for Faithful Clinical Medicine: Introduction

-In this paper, we build a dataset PI and propose a deep-learning approach named Re$^3$Writer, which imitates the physicians' working patterns to automatically generate a PI at the point of discharge from hospital.
+In this paper, we build a dataset PI and propose a deep-learning approach named Re$^3$Writer, which imitates the physicians' working patterns to automatically generate a PI at the point of discharge from the hospital.
 Specifically, when a patient discharges from the hospital, physicians will carefully analyze the patient's health records in terms of diagnosis, medication, and procedure, then accurately write a corresponding PI based on their \textit{working experience} and \textit{medical knowledge} \cite{chugh2009better,coleman2013understanding}.
-In order to model clinicians' text production, the Re$^3$Writer, which introduces three components: \textbf{Re}trieve, \textbf{Re}ason, and \textbf{Re}fine, (1) first encodes \textit{working experience} by mining historical PIs, i.e., retrieving instructions of previous patients according to the similarity of diagnosis, medication and procedure; (2) then reasons \textit{medical knowledge} into the current input patient data by learning a knowledge graph, which is constructed to model domain-specific knowledge structure; (3) at last, refines relevant information from the retrieved working experience and reasoned medical knowledge to generate final PIs.
+In order to model clinicians' text production, the Re$^3$Writer, which introduces three components: \textbf{Re}trieve, \textbf{Re}ason, and \textbf{Re}fine, (1) first encodes \textit{working experience} by mining historical PIs, i.e., retrieving instructions of previous patients according to the similarity of diagnosis, medication and procedure; (2) then reasons \textit{medical knowledge} into the current input patient data by learning a knowledge graph, which is constructed to model domain-specific knowledge structure; (3) at last, refines relevant information from the retrieved working experience and reasoned medical knowledge to generate final patient discharge instructions.

-To prove the effectiveness of our Re$^3$Writer, we incorporate it into 5 different language generation models: 1) recurrent neural network (RNN)-based model, 2) attention-based model, 3) hierarchical RNN-based model, 4) copy mechanism-based model, 5) fully-attentive model, i.e., the Transformer \cite{Vaswani2017Transformer}.
+To prove the effectiveness of our Re$^3$Writer, we incorporate it into 5 different language models (LMs) \cite{zhou2023survey}: 1) recurrent neural network (RNN)-based LM, 2) attention-based LM, 3) hierarchical RNN-based LM, 4) copy mechanism-based LM, 5) fully-attentive LM, i.e., the Transformer \cite{Vaswani2017Transformer} LM.
 The extensive experiments show that our approach can substantially boost the performance of baselines across all metrics.

 Overall, the main contributions of this paper are: \begin{itemize} \item We make the first attempt to automatically generate the Patient Instruction (PI), which can reduce the workload of physicians.
 As a result, it can increase their time and energy spent in meaningful interactions with patients, providing high-quality care for patients and improving doctor-patient relationships.